global-input/global-input-message/README.md

 * When a user enters something in the ```Password``` field on the mobile screen, you would like your function called ```setPassword(password)``` invoked with the text entered.
 * When a user clicks on the ```Login``` button on the mobile screen, you would like your function ```login()``` invoked, so that you can do the login operation within your ```login()``` function

-The following ```globalInputConfig``` variable consts the data that satisfies the above  requirements.
+The following ```globalInputConfig``` variable contains the data that satisfies the requirements described above.

 ```javascript